mheinric/projectWebData/README.md

 ```

 Where we have :
-- <path-to-data> is the path to a folder that contains :
+- &lt path-to-data &gt is the path to a folder that contains :
 	- a map file named map.osm.pbf
 	- optionnally a config.cfg and a maxspeed.properties file see GpsGeneration/example folder for examples